Analysis | Trump’s full-time job switches from being president to trying to stay president

 What remains unclear in the abstract is why Trump wants a second term in office anyway.
 He enjoys the trappings of the job, sure, and the power.
 But he never bothered actually articulating a platform of policy goals during the 2020 election, even when pressed by friendly reporters to do so.
 That he has the position now and isn’t actually doing anything with it lends credence to the idea that his motivations for trying to overturn his loss are rooted more in his own vanity and possible legal concerns than much else.

 It doesn’t really matter.
-The die is cast; Trump will be out of office in just over two weeks.
+The die is cast: Trump will be out of office in just over two weeks.
 It’s likely that his typical day-to-day activity won’t change much when that happens: tweeting complaints and golfing at his own properties.

 All that will be different is we won’t be told about how he’s “work[ing] from early in the morning until late in the evening” with all of those calls and meetings.